 Until a few weeks before his death he was still going in to his office at Fort Worth National Bank each workday.
 He was survived by four generations of descendants.

 Major Khleber Miller Van Zandt is buried in Oakwood Cemetery.

 Other posts about Van Zandt:

 Van Zandt: Father and Son, State and City (Part 1)

 Blue and Gray: “Best of Friends . . .
 As If We Had Fought Side by Side”

-Making a Withdrawal at the Trinity River Bank
+A Rock and a Lock: Old-Fashioned Customer Service at the Trinity River Bank

 Hotel Block: From “Sad and Gloomy” to the Golden Goddess